alicegodden/fishpi/README.md

 Python 3.11
-Python libraries: tkinter, matplotlib, Pillow (PIL) Python can be found already installed on most Linux systems, Windows users may use Python tools such as PyCharm Community Edition here: https://www.jetbrains.com/pycharm/download/
+Python libraries: tkinter, matplotlib, Pillow (PIL) FishPi was designed to be executed from the Linux command line terminal on Mac.
+Windows and also Mac users may use Python tools such as PyCharm Community Edition here: https://www.jetbrains.com/pycharm/download/

 If you would like to use FishPi on a Zebrafish reference genome other than GRCz11, please prepare your "GRCz11.teseqs.fasta" file by following the instructions written below.